willzittlau/Personal-Site/content/pages/about.md

-# Who am I?

 ![Imgur](https://i.imgur.com/wfM0azy.jpg)

 I'm a Kelowna native but thrive anywhere on the West Coast.
 I love anything outside and try to be there as much as possible.
 I’m a skier first and foremost, but also enjoy climbing, backpacking, biking, running and more!
 Really, I just try to say yes to everything and experience as much in this life as I can.
 I love the mountains and their complexity, and spend as much time as possible with them.
 After getting into longer days in the backcountry I have been getting into endurance athletics and adventure racing, savouring the physical and mental challenge.
 Although I’m not trying to take things too seriously, I do believe no goal is too big with an open mind and the right dedication, and I apply this positive approach to the rest of my life with a healthy dose of optimism as well.
 This site consists of a blog with trip reports serving as a future memoir for myself as well as the odd gear review or DIY component.
 I've morphed it with a personal portfolio as well, and you can see a detailed write up on projects I've worked on, as well as access my CV.
 I am by no means a professional writer, but I hope you will enjoy reading through my stories and opinions.

 <br>
 <center>Don't hesitate to get in touch!
-You can reach me directly by clicking on the <nuxt-link to="/contact">Contact</nuxt-link> link in the header of this site.
-Or, to see my professional experience <a href="https://willz.dev">Click Here</a></center>
+You can reach me directly by clicking on the <nuxt-link to="/contact">Contact</nuxt-link> link in the header of this site.</center>